JTSTAM02/react-random-restaurant/app/src/pseudocode.md

 # Restaurant Menu

 ## MoSCoW
+- Must-Haves:
+   - Wireframe (styling),
+   - Restaurant Name/Address/HOA,
-- Must-Haves: Wireframe (styling), Restaurant Name/Address/HOA, Fetch data using API and Axios, dynamic menu of atleast 15 items, accordion design, each menu item as a card, manage state
+   - Fetch data using API and Axios,
+   - Dynamic menu of atleast 15 items, (choose breakfast foods)
+   - Accordion design,
+   - Each menu item as a card,
+   - Manage state

+- Should-Haves:
-- Should-Haves: list item and price, setLocal Storage, logo, address in footer
+   - List item and price,
+   - setLocal Storage,
+   - Logo,
+   - Address in footer

+- Could-Haves:
-- Could-Haves: Emojis/Images for different foods, varied styling for different foods
+   - Emojis/Images for different foods,
+   - Varied styling for different foods

+- Won't-Haves:
-- Won't-Haves: Change menu display based on day or time of day, labels for various foods such as Gluten-Free, Vegan, etc.
+   - Change menu display based on day or time of day,
+   - Labels for various foods such as Gluten-Free, Vegan, etc.

 ## Atomic Design Principles
 - Atoms
     * Resturant Name as Header
     * Address and HOA on page
+    * Menu Descriptions
+    * Price of Items and Item Name

 - Molecules
     * Accordion design